mahowik/BalancingWii/README.md

 Hardware:
 - Arduino nano (atmega328p)
 - mpu6050 gyro-accelerometer (GY_521)
-- any RC receiver with CPPM (ppmsum) output
+- any RC receiver with CPPM (ppmsum) output OR serial Bluetooth module like HC-05
 - A4988 motor drivers with 1/8 microstepping configuration (see http://www.pololu.com/product/1182/ for details)
 - Nema 17 stepper motors
 - 1/8 Buggy Wheels